LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 * the number of steps since Jacobian information was last evaluated.

-Jacobian information is considered out-of-date when :math:`msbj` or more steps have been completed since the last update and will be recomputed during the next linear solver setup call.
+Jacobian information is considered out-of-date when :math:`msbj` or more steps have been completed since the last update, in which case it will be recomputed during the next linear solver setup call.
 The value of :math:`msbj` is controlled with the ``msbj`` argument to :c:func:`ARKStepSetJacEvalFrequency()`.